grahamperrin/portable-geli/README.md

 - `-J newpassfile`
 Specifies a file which contains the passphrase component of the User Key (or part of it).
 If newpassfile is given as -, standard input will be used.
-Only the first line (excluding new-line character) is taken from the given file. otherwise the environment variable of `passphrase` will be used.
+Only the first line (excluding new-line character) is taken from the given file, otherwise the environment variable of `passphrase` will be used.

 - `-l keylen`
 Data Key length to use with the given crypto graphic algorithm.